 Owned by Hancock Timber, Roy O. Martin, Forest Investment, and Rayonier; LDWF manages wildlife and public recreation

 West Bay WMA is located near Elizabeth.
 The WMA is very accessible via state highways, parish roads, and timber company roads.
-You must have a self-clearing permit to access West Bay WMA.
 There are eight self-clearing permit stations around the WMA.